ta7er-Alalfi/House_Price_Prediction_T7/README.md

 Evaluate & Interpret:
 Assess model performance using Root Mean Squared Error (RMSE).
 Examine coefficients to identify features with the most significant positive or negative impact on price.

+Feel free to fork this repository, make improvements, and submit pull requests.